Royal Credit Union uses grant to study effectiveness of financial education program in correctional facilities

 About Royal Credit Union

-Royal Credit Union is a federally insured credit union proudly serving over 200,000 Members in Minnesota and Wisconsin.
-Royal is driven by a core ideology which is built on strong purpose and values.
+Royal Credit Union is a federally insured credit union proudly serving over 290,000 Members in Minnesota and Wisconsin.
+Royal is driven by a core ideology built on a strong purpose and values.
 You can open an account or apply for a low-rate loan at Royal Credit Union if you live or work in 26 counties in western Wisconsin or 16 counties in Minnesota.
 Counties served in Wisconsin include Adams, Ashland, Bayfield, Barron, Buffalo, Burnett, Chippewa, Clark, Douglas, Dunn, Eau Claire, Jackson, Lincoln, Marathon, Pepin, Pierce, Polk, Portage, Price, Rusk, Sawyer, St. Croix, Taylor, Trempealeau, Washburn, and Wood.
 Counties served in Minnesota include Anoka, Carver, Chisago, Dakota, Goodhue, Hennepin, Isanti, Olmsted, Pine, Ramsey, Scott, Sherburne, Wabasha, Washington, Winona and Wright.
-Realtors in the state of Wisconsin or Minnesota are also eligible to join the credit union.
-Visit rcu.org or call Royal Credit Union at 800-341-9911 for more information.
+A complete list of Member eligibility requirements is available on the Royal Credit Union website.
+To learn more about Royal, visit rcu.org or call 800-341-9911.